tomatebio/R_iniciante/README.md

-## Welcome Curso de R para iniciantes
+## Bem vindo Curso de R para iniciantes

+Pagina do curso de R para iniciantes.

+bjoz

 You can use the [editor on GitHub](https://github.com/tomatebio/R_iniciante/edit/master/README.md) to maintain and preview the content for your website in Markdown files.